hanswenzel/CaTS_legacy/README.md

 # CaTS
 Example that demonstrates how to use opticks from within Geant4 for the creation and propagation of optical photons.
-This requires the opticks environment to be set up properly. (for instructions how to install opticks see e.g. https://cdcvs.fnal.gov/redmine/projects/g4gpu/wiki/Installation_on_the_LQ_cluster .
+This requires the opticks environment to be set up properly.
 At the moment we use the following external packages and versions thereof:

 - nvidia Optix 6.5
 - nvidia cuda 11.0
-- nvidia driver 450.80.02
+- nvidia driver 460.27.04
-- geant4 10.6.p03  (with minor patch in G4Cerenkov)
+- geant4 10.7.p01
 - boost 1.71.0
 - xercesc 3.2.2
 - openmesh 6.3